 For beginners we recommend visiting our friendly local pond in the beautiful Kit Hill country park.
 Here we will introduce you to the basic skills of canoeing, playing fun confidence building games, normally resulting in plenty of wet fun.

-For the more advanced or confident canoeists we can take you further afield to larger lakes or even the River Tamar for a journey amongst it’s nature and historic banks.
+For the more advanced or confident canoeists we can take you further afield to larger lakes or even the Tamar for a journey along the river banks within this area of outstanding natural beauty.

 Rock Climbing and Abseiling is a great way to build confidence and trust in oneself.
 We can take you off to one of a range of wonderful outdoor crags.